Become a Tahoe Keeper.

 Clean.
 Drain.
 Dry.

-Three easy, free steps can protect Tahoe regional waterbodies from the threat of aquatic invasive species (AIS), like the golden mussel.
-Invasive golden mussels, found in the Sacramento-San Joaquin Delta, pose the greatest invasive species threat to Lake Tahoe to date.
+These three easy steps can protect Tahoe regional waterbodies from the threat of aquatic invasive species (AIS), like the golden mussel.
+Invasive golden mussels, discovered nearby in the Sacramento-San Joaquin Delta, pose the greatest known AIS threat to Lake Tahoe.

-Help protect Lake Tahoe from golden mussels: Learn how to Clean, Drain, Dry all your gear, from kayaks to paddleboards to waders.
+Help protect Lake Tahoe from golden mussels: Learn how to Clean, Drain, Dry all your gear, from kayaks and paddleboards to waders and inflatables.
 Scroll down to become a Tahoe Keeper today!

 Here's what to do: